REAN-Foundation/reancare-service/docs/release_docs/Pr-ci-cd_ReleaseFlow.md

 ### Conclusion

- * By creating a pull request to merge into develop branch will trigger the Pr-ci-cd workflow, Then wrokflow will the check whether problematic patterns found in    JavaScript code or not then it will create a docker image.
+ * By creating a pull request to merge into develop branch will trigger the Pr-ci-cd workflow, then wrokflow will the check whether problematic patterns found in    JavaScript code or not then it will create a docker image.
  * Example of PR-ci-cd Action ![Pr-ci-cd](https://github.com/REAN-Foundation/reancare-service/blob/feature/flow_documentation/assets/images/Pr-ci-cd_example.png?raw=true)